Welcome to PED Analytics, a feature for mining and analysing pancreatic-derived -omics data.

 The data sources accessed by PED Analytics are datasets publicly-available in ArrayExpress,

 The Cancer Genome Atlas (TCGA), Genomics Evidence Neoplasia

-Line Encyclopedia (CCLE).
+Line Encyclopedia (CCLE) and the International Cancer Genome Consortium (ICGC).
 PED Analytic provides you with the means to conduct exploratory and in-depth analyses of transcriptomic,

 sequencing, genomic and mutation data obtained from both tissues and cell lines.